-Note: Parties to a proceeding before the University-Wide Committee on Sexual Misconduct must be familiar with the UWC’s Procedures, and the information below is not intended as a substitute for the Procedures.
+Note: Parties to a proceeding before the University-Wide Committee on Sexual Misconduct must be familiar with the UWC’s Procedures, and the following brief summary is not intended as a substitute for the Procedures.

 How do I file a complaint?